bastelfreak/talks/foreman2025.md

 this talk I provide insights in what PE actually is, how people can migrate and how Foreman can benefit from it.
 ```

+## Title

+Migrating from Puppet Enterprise to OpenVox and Foreman